DeathKing/hisp/README.md

 Take it easy, guys, just `(and (fork) (send 'pull-request))`.

-# License
+# Credit & License

+My friend [_奥利奥有力量](http://weibo.com/u/1922805257) craft the lovely bear logo, which everyone can freely distrubite once you gave her a credit.

-MIT License and our lovely HIT License.
+The whole Hisp project followed the MIT License and our lovely HIT License.